INF5560 - Computational Physiology

 - 10 credits overlap with INF9610 - Mathematical modelling in medicine (discontinued)

 The course is organized as a summer school, in collaboration with the Simula School of Research and Innovation (SSRI) and University of California, San Diego.
 The first two weeks will be held in Oslo in late June, and consists of approximately 50 hours of theoretical lectures, plus time for self study and preparations.
-The students will be required to do a extensive literature review, and to put the results of their investigation into an international research perspective.
-A mandatory section of the research report will be devoted to these parts.
-Students will work in pairs to complete a mandatory project assignment in July, and the course concludes with a week of project presentations and reviews in early August.
-This last week is held at the UC San Diego campus in La Jolla, California.
+Students will work in small groups to complete a mandatory project assignment in July, and the course concludes with a week of project presentations and reviews in early August.
+The August component of the summer school is held at the University of California San Diego campus in La Jolla, California.
+Over this time the students will be required to do an extensive literature review, and to put the results of their investigation into an international research perspective.
+Master students will be examined during the presentations in San Diego.
 Travel support is provided by SSRI.
-For further details and to apply for travel funding, see https://simula.no/education/ssri .
+For further details and to apply for travel funding, see https://www.simula.no/sscp

 - Written project report